flauschzelle/cli-wordle/README.md

 Obviously, you need to have **Python 3** installed.

 In addition to the files in this repo, you need a **word list** to choose words from.
 I didn't include word lists directly in here to keep them from bloating the size of this repo, but the game will automatically download a word list when you run it for the first time.
-This will use about 5 MB for the English version, and 31 MB for the German version.
+This will use between 3 and 30 MB per language.

 ## Word length
 The default word length is 5 letters, but it can easily be changed if you want to try something else.